-Darcy will be an instructor here at Dixon Creative, LLC.
+Darcy is an instructor/artist here at Dixon Creative, LLC.
 She attended Jacksonville State University and earned a Bachelor’s Degree in Exercise Science and Wellness as well as studied minor courses in Child Development.
 Darcy has over ten years of working with children of all ages in many different types of settings.
 This experience ranges from daycares, fitness gym youth programs, summer camps and caring for one of 9 nieces and nephews.
 Summer camp is where she found a calling and passion for crafting.
 She contributes many of the friends and knowledge of various crafts through the people and counselors met through summer camps.
-Currently, she enjoys working at the Mountain Brook YMCA in the Learn and Play Center.
+Currently, she runs the studio Tuesday – Friday afternoons.

 I’m thrilled to be able to share some of my creative spirit with all that come through our doors.
 My passion for the arts came from growing up going to summer camps, and returning as a counselor during high school and college.
 I love being able to express myself through artwork.
 I enjoy working with my hands to paint, braid friendship bracelets, sketch, or sometimes just be a little messy making a DIY project.
-Currently working with the kids at the Y is also where a lot of my ideas for craft projects come from, with the help of sites like Pinterest and Etsy.
-When I’m not at work or coming up with a new project idea, you can usually find me around the basketball court or gym working on my wheelchair basketball game.
+When I’m not at the studio working on projects, you can usually find me around the basketball court or gym working on my wheelchair basketball game.
 Wheelchair basketball is an important area of my life because it allowed me to be introduced to the Dixons.
 I joined Jess playing at the high school level, and we became the best of friends.
 Our friendship grew into family as we tied the knot in our relationship in 2017, where I officially joined the Dixon crew and found our shared love for creating art through different mediums.